emeryamiller/aastra_xml_api/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+# License

+GPL v2 - because the original project is GPL v2